 Before we reached the ocean we stopped at a small village and took on a few more passengers.
 It had been calm going, but once we went out into the open sea a little after five the ship went into a slight roll.
 So much for sitting on the deck for me.
 I needed to lay down.
 I don't know if the seas calmed as I was quickly asleep and was pretty much out until we arrived at Dakar thirteen hours later.
 I was only aware of my legs soaking up the rest.
 I heard a brief spurt of light snoring, but it didn't amount to much.
 I was sorry to miss the sunset out over the ocean, but I was also happy for this much needed sleep.

 It was dark when we arrived in Dakar.
-Passengers were allowed to linger until it began getting light at seven.
+Passengers were allowed to linger on board until it began getting light at seven.
 When I exited the ship at 6:45 I saw my bike just ahead with all panniers and gear attached--a most happy site.
 I kept remembering the friend who flew to Cuba with his bike and had it stolen from the airport before he had a chance to ride it.
 I had been in a momentary panic before I boarded the ferry when I was ushered to a window further away than I realized to pay for my bike and left behind my two panniers.
-There was a cluster of people about in the chaos of the terminal any of whom could have grabbed my unattended panniers sitting in a corner near my bike.
-In Cuba they most likely would have disappeared.
+There was a cluster of people milling about in the chaos of the terminal any of whom could have grabbed my unattended panniers sitting in a corner near my bike.
+In Cuba that most likely would have disappeared.
 Here my concerns were unfounded.

 The ferry docked at the same dock as the ferry I had taken to Île de Gorée, so I knew the way to the hotel I had stayed at when I arrived.
 I wasn't going to check in, but I wanted to check to see if it still had my bike box.
 I wasn't able to lay eyes on it, but I was assured it was in a safe place.
 That didn't leave me fully placated, but all my ferry anxieties were a waste of energy, so I will try not to worry much in the next ten days before I return for it.
 In the meantime I'm off to the northern extremity of Senegal after just being at its southern.
 It's 170 miles to the UNESCO World Heritage city St. Louis, West Africa's first French settlement, and the border with Mauritania.
-It is cooler, in fact cool enough upon arrival in Dakar to need a jacket, at least in the early morning hour.
+It is cooler, in fact cool enough upon arrival in Dakar to need a wind-breaker, at least in the early morning hour.